RostyslavOnysh/book-store/README.md

 - Welcome to Readers' Paradise - Your Bookish Heaven! 📚🏰
 - This application is a library and order management system for a bookstore.

+## What is it for? 🔍
+This application is designed for bookstores or libraries to manage their collection of books, categories, and user orders.

+## Why Focus on This Application?
+This application is the perfect tool for bookstore or library owners who want a simple and effective way to manage their book collection, user orders, and shopping cart inventory.
+It makes the process of purchasing and searching for books more convenient and organized for users.
+Therefore, this application provides many useful features for managing the book business and makes it easier for users to search for and order books.

 ## Project Technology Stack: 💻🔧📚

 * Programming Language : ***Java***